pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_2_evolution_data_platforms.md

    * TVA project, PMU data --- half petabyte hadoop cluster
    * we had to try non-MS-and-Oracle vendors because they didnt have the features we needed

+* as a platform gets bigger, moving data gets progressively harder, and compute jobs get pulled into its orbit
+   * data has gravity

+* moving fast and having flexibility is a key driver of going to the cloud even when cost is higher
+   *

 # The Evolution of Data Infrastructure

 Narrative and Ideas